Lukas-create/plantDB/docs/index.rst

 .. documentation master file.

 Nature-Based Solutions (NBS) for river engineering experience incresing popularity to leverage flood risk and ecosystem management in the light of climate change.
 Even though the demand for NBS is high, there design regarding scale and placement still is an important challenge.
-In some cases, missing knowledge and trust in NBS leadsto overestimations of costs and time.
+In some cases, missing knowledge and trust in NBS lead to overestimations of costs and time.
 This plant database constitutes an important step in the design of NBS with a plant data base for river engineering.

 ..
-This documentation is also as available as style-adapted PDF (`download <https://.readthedocs.io/_/downloads/en/latest/pdf/>`_).
+This documentation is also as available as style-adapted PDF (`download <https://.readthedocs.io/plantDB/downloads/en/latest/pdf/>`_).

 Installation
 ============

-Use ``git`` to download the ``Riverengineering`` repository (make sure to `install Git Bash`_):
+Use ``git`` to download the ``plantDB`` repository (make sure to `install Git Bash`_):

 1. Open *Git Bash* (or any other git-able *Terminal*)
-2. Create or select a target directory for ``Riverengineering`` (e.g., in your *Python* project folder)
+2. Create or select a target directory for ``plantDB`` (e.g., in your *Python* project folder)
 3. Type ``cd "D:/Target/Directory/"`` to change to the target installation directory.